stevetsa/shiny/README.md

 ```

-Trademarks

-Shiny and Shiny Server are registered trademarks of RStudio, Inc. The use of the trademarked terms Shiny and Shiny Server and the distribution of the Shiny Server through the images hosted on hub.docker.com has been granted by explicit permission of RStudio.
+Trademarks - Shiny and Shiny Server are registered trademarks of RStudio, Inc. The use of the trademarked terms Shiny and Shiny Server and the distribution of the Shiny Server through the images hosted on hub.docker.com has been granted by explicit permission of RStudio.
 Please review RStudio's trademark use policy and address inquiries about further distribution or other questions to permissions@rstudio.com.
 =======
- shiny

-## End-of-file